kasidet2501/Backend-Go-API/README.md

 ## Features
   - [RESTful API]() - The backend provides a set of RESTful APIs to handle various functionalities of an e-commerce platform, such as managing products, users, orders, and more.

-  - [User Authentication and Authorization]() - The application supports user registration, login, and authentication using JSON Web Tokens (JWT).
-Additionally, it implements role-based access control to ensure secure access to different parts of the system.
+  - [User Authentication and Authorization]() - The application supports user registration, login, and authentication.

   - [Product Management]() - The backend allows administrators to manage products, including adding new products, updating existing ones, and deleting products.